2004 Chinese Grand Prix: Background

 Michael Schumacher and Ferrari were already the drivers' and constructors' world champions.
 After the 2004 Italian Grand Prix, Schumacher unassailably led the drivers' standings with 38 points ahead of Rubens Barrichello and 65 points ahead of Jenson Button.
-Ferrari led the constructors' championship with 140 points, unassailable ahead of BAR and 143 points ahead of Renault.
+Ferrari led the constructors' championship by 140 points, unassailable ahead of BAR and 143 points ahead of Renault.

 Renault fired Jarno Trulli after the Italian Grand Prix and was replaced by Jacques Villeneuve, who returned to driving a single-seater after almost a year of inactivity.
-The dismissal of the Italian driver was due to disagreements with team manager Flavio Briatore.
+The dismissal of the Italian driver was due to disagreements with team manager Flavio Briatore, who also dominated the Italian driver's career and who the previous week had signed a contract with Toyota for 2005.
 This was the first race back for Ralf Schumacher after injuries in the 2004 United States Grand Prix three months prior.
+At Jordan, Timo Glock replaced Giorgio Pantano, who will give up participation in the last three Grand Prix races of the season without paying the last installment according to the contract.